Marvin Johnson (footballer, born 1990): Middlesbrough

 Johnson found himself back in the Middlesbrough first team following the departure of Pulis, and impressed during pre-season.
 He scored the only goal of the game against Reading on 14 September 2019.
 On 24 November, Johnson was sent off just before half-time following a reckless slide on Hull City's Eric Lichaj, leaving his teammates a man down and unable to hold on to their two-goal lead.
 Manager Jonathan Woodgate condemned him for showing a lack of discipline, saying it cost the team the victory.
-Johnson struggled to regain his spot in the first XI following the incident, with Hayden Coulson being preffered at left wing-back.
+Johnson struggled to regain his spot in the first XI following the incident, with Hayden Coulson being preferred at left wing-back.
 His contract expired at the end of the 2019–20 season, but he signed a short-term extension given the extended season in light of the coronavirus.
 He signed a new one-year contract on reduced terms with the club in August 2020, with manager Neil Warnock commenting that he had been pleased with the player thus far and hoped he could improve him further.

 Further contract talks took place in January 2021.
 However, he then dropped down the pecking order, though Warnock insisted that he remained an important player despite preferring new signings Yannick Bolasie and Neeskens Kebano, as well as left wing-back Marc Bola.
 On 28 May 2021, it was announced that he would leave Middlesbrough at the end of the season, following the expiry of his contract.
 He had featured 43 times in all competitions throughout the 2020–21 campaign, scoring four goals and providing six assists.